ayr-ton/awesome-geek-podcasts/README.md

 * [GitMinutes](http://www.gitminutes.com/) - The show for proficient Git users.
 * [Google Cloud Platform Podcast](https://www.gcppodcast.com/) - The Google Cloud Platform Podcast, coming to you every week.
 Discussing everything from on Google Cloud Platform from App Engine to Big Query.
 * [Go Time](https://changelog.com/gotime) - Interesting topics around the Go programming language, building systems, the community, and everything in between.
-* [Hackable?](https://hackablepodcast.com) - In a world where we obsess over staying connected, how can we be sure we're not leaving ourselves vulnerable.
-The host **Geoff Siskind** does a live demonstration of some awesome hacking techniques in each episode.
 * [Hackaday Podcast](https://hackaday.com/category/podcasts/) - Hackaday's podcast, talking about the best articles published and hackaday contests.
 * [HardcoreHistory](https://www.dancarlin.com/hardcore-history-series/) - In "Hardcore History" the very unconventional Dan Carlin takes his "Martian", outside-the-box way of thinking and applies it to the past.
 * [Greater Than Code](https://www.greaterthancode.com/) - because #peoplematter.